ciarand/ciarand.github.io/_posts/2015-06-28-packer-salt-and-freebsd-on-digitalocean.md

 The part that gave me the most trouble here is that `execute_command` line.
 FreeBSD's default shell (`tcsh`) doesn't like the way Packer specifies environment variables, so we have to adjust the template it uses.
-The default template is:
+The [default template is][ex default]:

 ```sh
 chmod +x {{.Path}}; {{.Vars}} {{.Path}}